 We’ll address some of the pitfalls in reporting inaccurate data, and how to identify Reach Overlap at the Ad, Ad Set, and Campaign levels.

 Remember that reach is a measure of unique users.
-One of the most common mistakes is to simply add numbers together (for different ads, ad sets, or campaigns), and presume that you have total counts of the people reached.
+One of the most common mistakes is to simply add numbers together (for different ads, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., or The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.), and presume that you have total counts of the people reached.

 However, since reach should be a measure of unique people, there are safeguards to ensure that your overall counts are accurate (or at least as accurate as possible for a measure that is estimated).